veekaybee/veekaybee.github.io/content/blog/2024-01-05-closing-viberary.md

 I'm shutting down the running app and putting the codebase in maintenance mode because:

-+ A lot of what I want to continue to do there (i.e. changing embedding models, modifying training data) involves building out more complex infra: a model store, a feature store, data management, evaluation infra, and that's going to take longer than I have
++ A lot of what I want to continue to do there (i.e. changing embedding models, modifying training data) involves building out more complex infra: a model store, a feature store, data management, evaluation infra, and all of that's going to take longer than I have
 + There's a lot of maintenance that needs to happen for a running app (Python dependencies, etc. ) I.e. [all code is technical debt.](https://blog.professorbeekums.com/all-code-is-debt/)
 + Cost!
 I don't want to maintain an app that is currently losing $100+ a month to maintenance costs unless I'm also planning to make money from it.
 I'm not planning to, but I have learned a LOT from this project and I have loved building and sharing it.
-+ I have a new project idea I'd like to work on! , so I need to make space for it.
++ I have a new project idea I'd like to work on, so I need to make space for it.

 There were SO many, SO many things I learned from this project.
 Most of them are outlined in the post below, so read on.
 But, if you want a list of high-level bullets: